netgen/ezplatform-site-api/docs/reference/migration.rst

 clean slate and of course there is no need to migrate anything.
 In that case it's enough to :doc:`install </reference/installation>` and :doc:`configure </reference/configuration>` the Site API and you can start working with it.

-But if that's the case, we also recommend that you look into our `Media Site`_, which is built with Site API and provides a comprehensive base for building a web project on eZ Platform.
+If that's the case, we recommend that you look into our `Media Site`_, which is built with Site API and will provide you with a comprehensive base for building a web project on eZ Platform.

-On the other hand if you want to add the Site API to an existing project or a base site of your own, read on to find out about your options.
+On the other hand if you want to add the Site API to an existing project or you have a base site of your own, read on to find out about your options.

 .. _Media site: https://github.com/netgen/media-site